-A top seller that offers excellent protection, noise reduction, and ambient noise amplification.
-Features low-profile design with patented air-flow technology and adjustable cushioned headband.
+Offers excellent protection, 22dB noise reduction, and ambient noise amplification.
+Features low-profile design and an adjustable cushioned headband.

 Though adjustable, the fit might be too snug for larger users.